8 Extending the Linear Model

 95% confidence intervals are shown.

-Given how relatively simple the objective function is, let’s demystify this model further by creating our own quantile regression model.
+Given how relatively simple the objective function is, let’s demystify this model further by creating our own quantile regression model and see if we can get the same results.
 We’ll start by creating a loss function that we can use to fit our model.

 quantile_loss = function(par, X, y, tau) {